windmill-labs/windmilldocs/docs/reference.md

 ### Job Input -> Script Parameters

 [Jobs](#Job) take a JSON object/dict as input which can be empty.
+That input is passed as the payload of the POST request that triggers the script.
 The different key-value pairs of the objects are passed as the different parameters of the main of the main function, with just a few language specific transformations from JSON to a more adequate types in the target language if necessary (e.g base64/datetime encoding).
-Values can be JSON object themselves but we recommend trying to keep the input specification flat when possible.
+Values can be nested JSON objects themselves but we recommend trying to keep the input flat when possible.

 ### Script hashes